EU grudgingly accepts no-deal Brexit would still include some deals

 Both sides appear to have dug in their heels after a meeting in Salzburg last week between May and the other 27 leaders turned sour, with the EU rejecting her compromise plan that would see continued free trade in goods after Brexit.

-But every negotiation also has its share of political theater - something a third senior EU diplomat called “the ritual dance” - and each side hopes the other will blink first.
+But every negotiation also has its share of political theatre - something a third senior EU diplomat called “the ritual dance” - and each side hopes the other will blink first.

 The EU and Britain are now negotiating a divorce deal.
 Should they agree on that and the agreement is ratified by both the British and the EU parliaments, Britain would get a status-quo adaptation period until the end of 2020.